 One of the best ways to promote your print-on-demand business is through email marketing.
 Emails are sent with the purpose of enhancing the merchant’s relationship with their customers and encouraging customer loyalty.
 Moreover, it is the best method for communicating personalized deals for your custom products.
-So let’s check out how to do email marketing for print-in-demand businesses.
+So, let’s check out how to do print-on-demand email marketing.

 What is Print-on-Demand?

 Print-on-demand (POD) is a business model in which different items, such as shirts, hoodies, hats, pillows, and more, are printed with custom designs per order of a company or customer.

 It is usually combined with dropshipping, meaning that POD orders are shipped from the manufacturer straight to the end customer.